What the drawer’s really for

 Use the humidity zones wisely

 As a general rule of thumb, use the low-humidity setting for anything that rots easily.
 That means apples, pears, avocados, melons, or stone fruits.
 The high-humidity drawer is great for anything that wilts – think thin-skinned vegetables like asparagus or leafy vegetables like greens and fresh herbs.
 The high-humidity drawer is also ideal for ethylene gas sensitive items (like strawberries).
 Since most of the ethylene producers will be in the other drawer, your items will be super safe here.
-Read more tips and tricks on how to keep your fruits and veggies fresh.
+These 18 subtle organizing mistakes will make your kitchen look sloppy.

 Don’t overfill or underfill the drawer